polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 In a general context, a call describes the act of invoking a function to be executed.
 In the context of pallets that contain functions to be dispatched to the runtime, `Call` is an enumeration data type that describes the functions that can be dispatched with one variant per pallet.
 The object that a `Call` represents is a [dispatch](#dispatch) data structure or a dispatchable.

+## Chain Specification

+A chain specification is used to define a network built using the Polkadot SDK, and is used by nodes.
+A chain specification file defines the set of properties that are required to run the node as part of an active, or new, network.
+It often contains the initial genesis runtime code, network properties (i.e., the name of the network), the initial state for some pallets, and the bootnode list.

 ## Collator

 An [author](#block-author) of a [parachain](#parachain) network.